Recognizing an auditory processing disorder in children

 Multi-sensory learning can also be a powerful technique for an APD.

 Touch-type Read and Spell is an Orton-Gillingham based typing program that has been used to help kids with an auditory processing disorder, ADHD and/or dyslexia learn keyboarding and familiarize themselves with English sounds.
+Words appear on screen, are played aloud and then typed, which combines visual, auditory and kinesthetic stimuli to reinforce language through a phonics-based curriculum.

 Helping students with auditory processing disorder be more successful in the classroom